 How San Francisco is Performing

-The City utilized its stabilization reserves in the wake of the economic recession beginning in FY 2007-08, but reserves have recovered significantly since FY 2010-11.
-Strong revenue growth and the City’s reserve policies increased stabilization fund reserves to nearly $460 million by the end of fiscal year (FY) 2017-18 - equal to about 8.8 percent of General Fund revenues.
+The City utilized its stabilization reserves in the wake of the economic recession beginning in fiscal year (FY) 2007-08, but reserves have recovered significantly since FY 2010-11.
+Strong revenue growth and the City’s reserve policies increased stabilization fund reserves to approximately $588 million by the end of FY 2018-19 – finally reaching 10% of General Fund revenues.

 - View San Francisco's Comprehensive Annual Financial Reports (CAFR).

 - View San Francisco's Budget Status Reports and Budget Information.